Briefing

 Context

-Prior to this work, the prevailing theoretical limitation for most Zero-Knowledge Proof (ZKP) constructions was the quasi-linear asymptotic complexity of the prover’s computation, typically O(N log N) or worse, where N is the size of the computation circuit.
-Established protocols struggled to achieve the theoretical minimum of linear time complexity, O(N), without introducing prohibitively high overhead for the verifier.
+Prior to this work, the prevailing theoretical limitation for most Zero-Knowledge Proof (ZKP) constructions was the quasi-linear asymptotic complexity of the prover’s computation, typically $O(N log N)$ or worse, where $N$ is the size of the computation circuit.
+Established protocols struggled to achieve the theoretical minimum of linear time complexity, $O(N)$, without introducing prohibitively high overhead for the verifier.
 This trade-off between prover efficiency and verifier overhead created a systemic barrier to the practical, high-throughput deployment of zero-knowledge technology in decentralized systems.

 Analysis

 The core mechanism is a novel, efficient extension of the GKR interactive proof protocol into a non-interactive zero-knowledge argument system.
-The new primitive fundamentally differs from previous approaches by avoiding the costly homomorphic commitments and σ-protocols traditionally used to add the zero-knowledge property.
+The new primitive fundamentally differs from previous approaches by avoiding the costly homomorphic commitments and $Sigma$-protocols traditionally used to add the zero-knowledge property.
 Instead, the Prover uses a technique of randomized polynomial masking during the GKR sumcheck process.
 This masking ensures that the information transmitted to the Verifier is computationally indistinguishable from random noise, thereby guaranteeing zero-knowledge, while the Verifier’s checks remain simple and fast, preserving the underlying linear-time complexity of the GKR protocol.

 Parameters

-• Prover Time Complexity ∞ O(N).
-This is the optimal, linear-time complexity achieved by the new system, where N is the size of the computation circuit.
+• Prover Time Complexity → $O(N)$.
+This is the optimal, linear-time complexity achieved by the new system, where $N$ is the size of the computation circuit.

 Outlook